Level 5 Diploma in Equine Therapy and Rehabilitation

-The programme is taught via tutor-supported e-learning and attended sessions at study weeks and internships.
+The programme is taught via tutor-supported e-learning and attended sessions at study weeks.
 During study weeks lectures will combine classroom and yard based studies.
 The different topics of the programme will be taught and assessed by appropriately qualified staff, with a wealth of experience in their field.

-Study weeks and internships are held at TOCES in Suffolk.
-During the study weeks and internships there will be a high level of hands-on practical work.
-You are responsible for arranging, and paying for, your accommodation during study weeks and internships.
+Study weeks are held at TOCES in Suffolk.
+During the study weeks there will be a high level of hands-on practical work.
+You are responsible for arranging, and paying for, your accommodation during study weeks.

 For all programmes you must be: